tferdous17/genesis/README.md

 - Get(key)
 - Delete(key)

+> [!NOTE]
-Important to note is that genesis utilizes **tombstone-based garbage collection**.
+> Genesis utilizes **tombstone-based garbage collection**.
 When deleting an existing key, it will simply append a tombstone value in the header and re-add it to the memtable (which will eventually get flushed to disk).
 The _actual_ deletion process occurs in the SSTable compaction algorithm.

 # Distributed Architecture
 This key-value store is made to be distributed through the use of data partitioning and **sharding**.
 Each node of this system